top of page

 The noun 'hypertrophy' has its roots in ancient Greek.
 It is derived from the Greek words 'hyper,' meaning 'over' or 'excessive,' and 'trophia,' meaning 'nourishment' or 'growth.'
 Together, they form 'hypertrophia,' which referred to excessive or abnormal growth in ancient Greek.
 This term was later adopted into medical terminology to describe the enlargement of an organ or tissue due to an increase in the size of its individual cells.
 'Hypertrophy' emphasizes the notion of an organ or tissue growing larger than its typical or healthy size, and its etymology reflects its historical connection to Greek concepts of excess and growth.

-Quiz: Find the meaning of the noun hypertrophy:
+Find the correct meaning of the noun hypertrophy:

 Try Again!